 Tennis elbow braces really do help the majority of people.
 They work by importantly altering the line of pull of the tendons, adding compression and by retaining heat.
-You can find good braces all over the place, including on amazon, most pharmacies or best yet drop into your local physio and get them to order you the one that suits.
+You can find good braces all over the place and here is a good example.

 And last but most importantly, this great rehab regime combines two tennis elbow exercises for great results.
 Because tennis elbow is basically where the tendon fibres have become bunched up and messy, tennis elbow exercises need to progressively work to re-align these fibers to correct and fix the problem.
 So here is the exercise regimen: